 Long-term monitoring of the juvenile steelhead population at eleven sites along the mainstem Carmel River below Los Padres Dam (LPD) shows that fish density continues to be quite variable both year to year and site to site from less than 0.10 fish-per-foot (fpf) of stream to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-In this 2018 reporting period, the average population density remained less than the long-term average of 0.67 fpf for the Carmel River, likely due to the recent drought, poor habitat conditions in the lower river, and low numbers of returning adults.
+In this 2019 reporting period, the average population density was much higher than the long-term average of 0.69 fpf for the Carmel River, likely due to the recent wet winters, improving habitat conditions in the lower river, and higher than expected numbers of returning adults.